DEFRA/ffc-events/README.md

 ### Configuration

+`name` - name of connection, if not supplied the address name will be used.
+This value is also used in App Insights tracing

-`host` - Azure Service Bus namespace, for example, `myservicebus.servicebus.windows.net`
+`host` - Event broker hostname, when using Azure Event Hubs provide the namespace, for example, `myeventhubs.servicebus.windows.net`

-`useCredentialChain` - Boolean value for whether to authenticate connection with using Azure's credential chain.
-For example, set this to true if you wish to use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
-If `false`, then `username` and `password` are required.
+`port` - Event broker port, defaults to `9093` if not supplied.
+When using `token` authentication with Azure Event Hubs, value is ignored as that must always be `9093`.

+`authentication` - method to authenticate connection to broker.
+Allowed values:
+- `password` for username and password
+- `token` for [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) with Azure Event Hubs.

+If not supplied then no authentication is configured.

+`mechanism` - SASL authentication method.
+Only required if `authentication` is `password`.
+Allowed values:
+- `plain` - plain text
+- `scram-sha-512` - scram 512
+- `scram-sha-265` - scram 265

+If not supplied then `plain` is used

-`username` - Azure Service Bus Shared Access Key name for authentication.
-Not required if `useCredentialChain` is `true`.
+`username` - Broker SASL username.
+Only required if `authentication` is `password`.

-`password` - Azure Service Bus Shared Access Key value for authentication.
-Not required if `useCredentialChain` is `true`.
+`password` - Broker SASL password.
+Only required if `authentication` is `password`.

-`type` - Azure Service Bus entity to connect to, allows `queue`, `topic` or `subscription`.

-`topic` - The name of the topic/event hub to connect to.
+`topic` - The name of the topic/Event Hub to connect to.

+`clientId` - How the client should be identified within the broker.
+For example, `ffc-demo-claim-service`

+`consumerGroupId` - (Consumer only) The name of the consumer group to join.
+For example, `ffc-demo-claim-service`

+`fromBeginning` - (Consumer only) Consumers by default will fetch messages from the latest committed offset.
+If this value is not defined then `fromBeginning` determines the behaviour of the consumer group.
+If `true` the earliest offset is used, if `false` then the latest is used.
+If not supplied then `true` is used as default.

-`appInsights` - Application Insights module if logging is required
+`appInsights` - Application Insights module if logging is required.

-`retries` - How many times should a sender try to send a message, defaulting to `5` if not supplied.
-With Pod Identity and Azure Identity there is a scenario that the identity will not be allocated in time for it's usage which causes failure sending messages.  `5` is usually sufficient but can be increased if necessary.
+`retries` - How many times should a sender try to connect to broker, defaulting to `5` if not supplied.

-`retryWaitInMs` - How long should a sender wait in milliseconds before trying to resend, defaulting to `500` if not supplied.
+`retryWaitInMs` - How long should a connection wait in milliseconds before trying to reconnect, defaulting to `500` if not supplied.

-`exponentialRetry` - Whether to exponentially retry, ie doubling the `retryWaitInMs` on every retry.
-Defaulted to `false`.

 #### Example